-Between July 8 and July 15, Port Authority reported that 10 employees have contracted COVID-19, bringing the total to 27 employees that have tested positive since the start of the pandemic.
+Port Authority announced this week that two more employees have tested positive for COVID-19, bringing the total of Port Authority employees that have tested positive since March to 39.

 Capacity limits and mandatory face masks remain in place for riders.

 Port Authority announced that a 17th employee has tested positive for COVID-19.
 It is the third case within Port Authority since June 25, which was the first case Port Authority reported since early May.

 The most recent Port Authority employee that tested positive had been in a "medically-directed self-quarantine since March 19," according to a press release.

 Two of the most recent cases have come out of the West Mifflin and Collier garages, and two of the June cases were reported after the Port Authority employees traveled out of state.

 After each positive case from drivers and maintenance workers, Port Authority mobilizes a cleaning crew to disinfect the buses and garages the employee used.

 Port Authority also noted bus capacity limits are still in place, and face masks are required when riding the bus.

 Update: 11:06 a.m., Mon., May 11: